Belle's Tales of Friendship

 Belle's Tales of Friendship is a 1999 American direct-to-video live action animated fantasy film.
-It is based on the syndicated television series, Sing Me a Story with Belle, for which a live-action Belle tells stories from Disney cartoons such as The Wise Little Hen, The Three Little Pigs, Morris the Midget Moose and Babes in the Woods with Belle narrating.
-The film stars Lynsey McLeod who continues portraying Belle in live-action form.
+It is based on the syndicated television series Sing Me a Story with Belle, for which a live-action Belle tells stories from Disney cartoons such as The Wise Little Hen, The Three Little Pigs, Morris the Midget Moose and Babes in the Woods.
+The film stars Lynsey McLeod, who continues portraying Belle in live-action form.

-It also stars Paige O'Hara, Robby Benson, David Ogden Stiers, and Jerry Orbach who reprise their roles as Belle, Beast, Cogsworth, and Lumiere, respectively, in the animated form, in the short film Mrs. Potts' Party, which later was also used for the special edition released in 2003 of Belle's Magical World.
+It also stars Paige O'Hara, Robby Benson, David Ogden Stiers, and Jerry Orbach, who reprise their roles as Belle, Beast, Cogsworth, and Lumiere, respectively, in the animated form, in the short film Mrs. Potts' Party, which later was also used for the special edition released in 2003 of Belle's Magical World.
 The film was released on VHS on August 17, 1999.

 Plot

 Belle's narration

 Belle owns and works at the bookstore in her village.
 A group of children walk into the store eager to hear Belle's stories, as she is noted to be a great storyteller.
 Belle agrees to tell a story, but the gang also plays games and learns some simple lessons on life.
 Belle narrates two Disney cartoons, Morris the Midget Moose and Hansel and Gretel, while the children help Belle clean the bookstore.
 She also reads The Wise Little Hen and The Three Little Pigs, but Shawn and Harmony will not help make chili for the group.
 Along the way, Belle adds music and interacts with the children.